Inducing Labor: When It Is Done And Methods Used

 • Gallbladder-21, located slightly lateral to the spine and lies in the middle of the spinal process (12).

-Applying pressure on these points will also help subside the pain.
+Applying pressure on these pressure points to induce labor will also help subside the pain.

 1. Consume castor oil: Traditionally castor oil was given to kick start the labor.
 Mix two ounces of castor oil with equal amounts of orange juice and one teaspoon of baking soda (since plain castor oil is not palatable).
 Drink it every half an hour, while reducing the quantity to one ounce.
 This promotes cervical dilation and thus stimulates contractions.
 It works in conjunction with other things, such as nipple stimulation, to speed up labor (14).